lachrist/aran/README.md

     * `'do-while'`
     * `'for'`
     * `'?:'`
-    * `'has-ID'`

-    The last value `'has-ID'` occurs whenever the scope lookup hits an object, i.e. a `with` statement or finally the global object.
-    For instance `with ({x:1}) x` will trigger the `booleanize` trap a `Usage` parameter set to `has-x`.
-    In the case of a `with` statement, a false value will make the lookup propagate to the enclosing scope.
-    In the case of the global object, a false value will trigger a reference error.

-* `stringify`: this trap is only call for performing direct call to `eval` as defined in http://www.ecma-international.org/ecma-262/5.1/#sec-15.1.2.1.1.
+* `stringify`: only call for performing direct call to `eval` as defined in http://www.ecma-international.org/ecma-262/5.1/#sec-15.1.2.1.1.

 * `unary`: valid `Operator` are:
     * `'-'`